 The following article has been written by Sandra Nardoni.
 It reflects her opinions and perceptions concerning her experiences using our curriculum.
 Her views do not necessarily represent the views of the author of the History Revealed curriculum.
 Thank you, Sandra for contributing these comments.

-We are currently using "Romans, Reformers and Revolutionaries" but this unit from "Ancient Civilizations and the Bible" was so much fun, we decided to give you the lessons plans I had for that unit, in spite of the fact that we are already beyond it in our studies.
-(It was one of my favorite units!)
+We are currently using "Romans, Reformers and Revolutionaries" but this unit from "Ancient Civilizations and the Bible" was so much fun, we decided to share lessons plans I had used for one of our favorite units.

 Mom: Listen to CD lectures, read the article, decide which parts of the CDs to play for younger kids.
 Take notes for sections you want to re-tell to the more attention-challenged children.

 Start the week playing a portion of the "Unwrapping the Pharaohs" DVD (or another movie about ancient Egypt) to build excitement.
 (I will often do this type of activity on Saturday or Sunday afternoon, prior to beginning a unit.)